A legendary polar crossing in the footsteps of the giant Roald Amundsen

 If, for reasons beyond our control, our planned guide is unable to lead the group, he will be replaced by another experienced polar guide.
 The services would not be modified, the conditions of the trip would be identical and this change would not constitute a valid reason for cancellation.

 And throughout the program, we will rely on other local skills as required.
-Finally, we will have access to a highly experienced weather router and an Ifremmont doctor, a specialist in cold and isolated environments, on the H24 hotline.
+Finally, we will have access to highly experienced and personalized weather forecast services and an Ifremmont doctor, a specialist in cold and isolated environments, on the H24 hotline.

 For unpredictable reasons at this stage, like adverse weather conditions, insufficient physical condition of participants, insufficient competencies of participants related to the intended activities, your guide may decide to adjust the intended program and/or activities.
 At all times, his decision will be final on all matters likely to affect the safety and well-being of the trip.